 - Google’s founders, Larry Page, and Sergey Brin moved to the management of Alphabet as CEO and President respectively, making Sundar Pichai the new CEO of Google.

 - Google’s ticker symbols GOOG and GOOGL are retained by Alphabet Inc. and these stocks continue to trade in the same way with the same price history, on the NASDAQ Stock Exchange.
-Alphabet Inc. reported a firm-wide (consolidated) revenue of $136.8 billion and net income of $30.7 billion, in FY2018.
+Alphabet Inc. reported a firm-wide (consolidated) revenue of $136.8 billion and a net income of $30.7 billion, in FY2018.

 - The subsidiaries owned by Alphabet, Inc. include Calico, CapitalG, Chronicle, DeepMind Technologies, GV (formerly Google Ventures), Google Fiber, Jigsaw, Makani, Sidewalk Labs, Verily, Waymo, Loon, etc.